|John Broskie's Guide to Tube Circuit Analysis & Design|

 For example, if the tube’s transconductance equals 50mA/V and the load impedance equals 100 ohms, then the ratio is equal to 11:1; if, however, the load impedance is 10 ohms, then the ratio is equal to 2:1; and 0 ohms, 1:1.
 In other words, the two lame OTL circuits above will work perfectly with a 0-ohm load, such as a short to ground, which makes perfect sense, as this load impedance ensures that both top and bottom cathodes do not move with the applied input signal.
 This formula assumes strict, honest-to-God class-A operation, not the cheesy, make-believe "class-A" found in ads in glossy audio magazines.

 If the lure of low idle current (and, thus, long tube life and low heat) is too strong to resist, then the totem-pole output stage can be run in class-B or a lean class-AB.
-The formula for the drive ratio becomes
+Which makes the previous formula no longer accurate; the new formula for the drive ratio becomes

 Ratio = gm•Rl + 1